 Moderna shares jump on US$1.5 billion US contract for COVID-19 vaccine

-Shares of Moderna Inc rose more than 5per cent on Wednesday after analysts said a US$1.5 billion coronavirus vaccine supply agreement with the U.S. government could lead to similar deals with other countries.

-REUTERS: Shares of Moderna Inc rose more than 5per cent on Wednesday after analysts said a US$1.5 billion coronavirus vaccine supply agreement with the U.S. government could lead to similar deals with other countries.
+NEW YORK: Shares of Moderna rose more than 5 per cent on Wednesday (Aug 12) after analysts said a US$1.5 billion coronavirus vaccine supply agreement with the US government could lead to similar deals with other countries.

 The United States and Moderna announced the agreement for 100 million doses of its potential COVID-19 vaccine late on Tuesday.